-Virginia finalizes passage of Equal RightsAmendment, setting stage for legal fight
+Virginia finalizes passage of Equal Rights Amendment, setting stage for legal fight

 “We have waited over 400 years, and now is our time,” Sen. Louise Lucas, D, said at a news conference Monday morning ahead of the vote.

 Lt.
-Gov. Justin Fairfax, D, who usually presides in the Senate, stepped aside so that Lucas could wield the gavel for the mid-afternoon vote in that chamber, which was 27-12 with six Republicans and all Democrats in favor.
+Gov. Justin Fairfax, D, who usually presides in the Senate, stepped aside so that Lucas could wield the gavel for the midafternoon vote in that chamber, which was 27-12 with six Republicans and all Democrats in favor.
 Lucas is both the first woman and first African American to serve as president pro tempore of the Virginia Senate.

 The House approved the bill 58-40 a short time later, with House Speaker Eileen Filler Corn, D, presiding and three Republican delegates joining all Democrats in voting yes.